ItsFaizan-official/AI-Data-Analyst-Agent-web-application/README.md

 ## 👨‍💻 About

-**Data Analyst Agent by Umer** was developed as a practical application of my skills in **Data Analytics, Python, Artificial Intelligence, Machine Learning, and Web Development**.
+**Data Analyst Agent by Faizan** was developed as a practical application of my skills in **Data Analytics, Python, Artificial Intelligence, Machine Learning, and Web Development**.

 The project reflects my interest in building AI powered tools that can simplify real world data analysis and help users understand their data more efficiently.